-Because the current plan was found in compliance prior to the sweeping statutory changes to Chapter 163, Part II, Florida Statutes (F.S.) adopted in 2011, the City of Winter Park likely will, by the state's determination due date of early 2016, determine that a need exists to amend the plan to reflect those changes.
+Because the current plan was found in compliance well before the sweeping statutory changes to Chapter 163, Part II, Florida Statutes (F.S.) which were adopted in 2011 by the legislature, the City of Winter Park likely will, by the state's determination due date of early 2016, determine that a need exists to amend the plan to reflect those changes.
 While WRT did not methodically evaluate the plan's elements in the context of Chapter 163, we did take recent changes into consideration to prevent the potential creation of conflicts with the amended statutes.